We’re aware that Christian spiritual practice and worship is new to many folks.

 - There is usually a teaching.
 We deliberately have a diverse group of teachers / preachers who break open the readings and challenge us to follow Jesus and serve the world.
 Sometimes the teaching is one person speaking – at other times it’s more of a dialogue.
 This teaching usually lasts about 10-15 minutes.

 - After the teaching there is a short silence.

-- We usually sing or say a creed (a poem of trust in God); usually a version of the ancient Apostles Creed.
+- We usually sing or say a creed (a poem of trust in God); usually a version of the most ancient of faith statements, the Apostles Creed.

 - We have prayers.
 These are diverse in their expression and facilitated by different folks.
 Sometimes we’ll have contemplative / creative prayer stations.
 Other times a prayer litany and other times open space for people to pray aloud.
 There is usually a time for confession – where we admit our faults and frailty before God.